 Clients love to feel valued and, as you can imagine, if they feel like you are grateful for them and their business, they are going to be far more loyal to you.
 Bear this in mind when you write your price increase letter.

 Is there any way that you can reward your client to show them that they are valued?
 Can you offer them something to help them transition to the new pricing?
 Perhaps you can give them a few months at the current rate before the increase takes effect.

 Don’t end the fee increase letter talking about money!
 Instead, remind them of your value or by referring to a specific goal or desired outcome that you can now help them achieve.

 The point here is to end the communication on a positive.
 By reminding them that higher prices mean higher value, you are helping them see the bigger picture of what this change will really mean to them.

 Essential resource: discover the 8 essentials to include in your price increase letter!)

 Follow up and stay strong

-Always make sure to follow up your letter with a phone call to your client after a few days just to make sure that they understand the changes and how it will impact them.
-Stay strong and don’t let them talk you down to their current rate.
+Always make sure to follow up your letter with a phone call to your client after a few days.
+This makes sure that they understand the changes and how they will impact them.
+Remember, stay strong and don’t let them talk you down to their current rate.
 Know your value and justify your prices.

-When you write the perfect fee increase letter to clients that is personal and addresses their specific desires and goals for their business, if you demonstrate the value that you have given them and will continue to give them with additional benefits, they can’t afford to lose you!
+The perfect fee increase letter to clients is personal and addresses their specific desires and goals for their business.
+If you can demonstrate the value that you have given them and will continue to give them, they can’t afford to lose you!

 Need more help with your price increase letter?
 Download our letter template to implement a fee increase successfully and keep the clients that you want!